13.1 Introduction

 In Wyoming, a child may be placed in state care in one of the following ways:

-For purposes of the Wyoming CSE Program, the reason for the child’s placement in state custody is unimportant.
-Within the Wyoming CSE Program, all of the above-listed cases are considered foster care cases and treated in the same manner where substitute parental care is provided by DFS to children who are unable to remain in their home.
+For purposes of the Wyoming Child Support Program (CSP), the reason for the child’s placement in state custody is unimportant.
+Within the Wyoming CSP, all of the above-listed cases are considered foster care cases and treated in the same manner where substitute parental care is provided by DFS to children who are unable to remain in their home.

 A child remains in foster care until the child is reunited with his or her family, adopted, placed in another permanent home, or emancipates.